-Joplin, Missouri was hit by an F5 tornado in May of 2011, as a resident of Joplin with a home undamaged, my summer overflowed with activity balancing my full-time job with lots of volunteering.
-When the dust finally began to settle in late summer, I was ready to get my hands dirty and create something peaceful in my garden space.
+When my city was hit by a tornado in 2011, my summer overflowed with balancing my full-time job with lots of volunteering.
+When the dust finally began to settle in late summer, I wanted to get my hands dirty and create something peaceful in my garden space- so I built this above-ground koi pond!
 Unfortunately, 2011 was before I began taking photos at each step through my projects, but I’ve attempted to explain the process here in detail so you can make your own above ground pond.